YingluDeng/Bart_MGS/README.md

 [(Back to top)](#table-of-contents)

-# Algorithm
+# Algorithm Solution
-#### An algorithm that helps projecting the geolocation onto the diagram
+#### An algorithm solution that helps projecting the geolocation onto the diagram

 The algorithm constist of two goals:
 1. Use a straight-forward way to project the real location on the graph.